phicov/u2_lesson_mongoose_express-1/README.md

 [GET] http://localhost:3001/products
 ```

 Now I would like to see a specific product.
-Let's say you type http://localhost:3000/products/5e385d110909f66c6404fbc9 then our API should respond with the product where id equals 2.
 Express let's us do this via the `req.params` object:

 ```js
 app.get('/products/:id', async (req, res) => {